mathguerrero/top-twitch-streamers/README.md

 #### Average Stream Duration
 <img src='imgs/avg_duration.png' width="500" height="750">
 After graphing the average stream length of the top 100 streamers, I noticed that there were 8 outliers that all exceeded a 20 hour average.
 I calculated an average for the entire dataset that excluded about 50 outliers that had over a 24 average length.
 Most of these outlier channels were for organizations or groups such as "ESL_CSGO", "BeyondTheSummit", and "Monstercat" to name a few.
-The true **average stream duration** that I found based on this dataset is **6.3 hours**
+The true **average stream duration** that I found based on this dataset is **6.3 hours**.

 #### Games
 <img src='imgs/games.png' width="300" height="300">